Shijiaxiao/Github_Tutorials/Git_operation.md

 * Security: Git uses cryptographic techniques to ensure the integrity and authenticity of code changes.

-## 2. Repository and branch, local and remote
+## 2 Local/remote and Repository/branch

 A repository in Git is a container that holds the entire project's code and history, while a branch is a separate line of development within that repository, allowing developers to work on specific features or fixes independently before merging them into the main codebase.